 Information for WA Authors and Publishers

 The State Library encourages WA Authors and Publishers to donate a second copy of a publication - the first copy is archival, the second is an access copy.
 If authors or publishers would prefer to be paid for the second copy please advise the Library and if a second copy is required, the Library's agent will purchase it on behalf of the Library.
 If the publication is also available in digital format the Library may prefer to collect a digital copy as the second copy.

 Copies for Public Libraries

 The State Library does not accept items for Public Libraries directly from authors and/or publishers.
-Selection decisions for Public Libraries are the responsibility of Public Library staff.
-Contact Public Libraries directly or contact one of these suppliers:
+Selection decisions for Public Libraries are the responsibility of Public Library staff or an allocated supplier/s.
+Contact Public Libraries directly or contact these suppliers:

 Arrangements made for the supply of public library titles via these suppliers has no relation to the supply of titles for collections housed within the State Library of Western Australia.
 Titles accepted by the suppliers must fit specified profiles for content and format.
 Not all titles can be accepted.

 The State Library of Western Australia collects a wide range of documents and images for the J S Battye Library of West Australian History.
 Personal letters, diaries and photographs provide a glimpse of the past and/or depict contemporary life in Western Australia.
 These records are useful for researchers, family historians and others involved in the process of constructing history.
 Please use the Donor Kit to list items for assessment by Library staff.